 - Provide you with assistance relating to the provision of the Services and answer any requests you may have;

-- Administer and manage the Services, including for sales, charging, billing and collecting debts;
+- Administer, manage and deliver the Services, including for sales, charging, billing, collecting debts and delivery of products;

 - Analyse your use of the Services so that we may improve the Services and our understanding of how you use them and your telecommunications needs;

 - Conduct appropriate checks for credit-worthiness and security purposes;